FabsOliveira/personal_website/content/home/research.md

 * Incorporating aspect such as perishability, leasd times, pooling effects, etc.
 * Development of decomposition methods

-### Emergency Response, Humanitarian Logistics and Healthcare Planning
+### Emergency response, humanitarian logistics and healthcare planning

 Investigating how we can use operations research to ultimately save lives.
 Challenges include: